-The Russian Ministry of Agriculture's Federal Veterinary and Phytosanitary Surveillance Service, (Rosselkhoznadzor) is responsible for veterinary and phytosanitary control in Russia as well as on Russia's external border of the Eurasian Economic Union.
-Federal Service for Consumer Rights Protection and Human Welfare (Rospotrebnadzor) is responsible for setting standards and sanitary-epidemiological control in Russia.
-In practice, Rosselkhoznadzor enforces sanitary-epidemiological control over products at the border when those products are also under sanitary-veterinary control.
+The Russian Ministry of Agriculture's Federal Veterinary and Phytosanitary Surveillance Service (Rosselkhoznadzor, or VPSS) is responsible for veterinary and phytosanitary control in Russia as well as on Russia's external border of the Eurasian Economic Union.
+The Federal Service for Consumer Rights Protection and Human Welfare (Rospotrebnadzor) is responsible for setting standards and sanitaryepidemiological control in Russia.
+In practice, Rosselkhoznadzor enforces sanitary-epidemiological control over products at the border when those products are also subject to sanitary-veterinary control.
 Based on EAEU regulations, for product transiting Kazakhstan or Belarus and destined for Russia, sanitary and phytosanitary control, including the verification of valid certificates to enter Russia, is performed at their respective external borders of the Eurasian Economic Union.